intel-lab-lkp/linux/Documentation/process/handling-regressions.rst

        #regzbot from: Some N. Ice Human <some.human@example.com>
        #regzbot monitor: http://some.bugtracker.example.com/ticket?id=123456789

 #.
-When submitting fixes for regressions, add "Link:" tags to the patch
+When submitting fixes for regressions, add "Closes:" (or "Link:") tags to
-   description pointing to all places where the issue was reported, as mandated by Documentation/process/submitting-patches.rst and :ref:`Documentation/process/5.Posting.rst <development_posting>`.
+   the patch description pointing to all places where the issue was reported, as mandated by Documentation/process/submitting-patches.rst and :ref:`Documentation/process/5.Posting.rst <development_posting>`.

 #.
 Try to fix regressions quickly once the culprit has been identified; fixes